sshaar/clef2020-factchecking-task2/README.md

 ## Baseline

+Before trying the baseline, make sure you have all python packages in requirements.txt installed.
+If you have [pipenv](https://github.com/pypa/pipenv) installed, one way to do it is by using the following command:
+> pipenv install -r requirements.txt --skip-lock
+> pipenv shell

 To use the Elastic Search baseline you need to have a locally running Elastic Search instance.
 You can follow [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html) article for Elastic Search installation.
 You can then run elasticsearch using the following command:
 > /path/to/elasticsearch